What is Estate Planning Law?

 - The requirements for an effective estate plan vary by state, so it will be vital for you to speak with someone who knows the area’s requirements well.

 Your estate is all property owned by you at the time of your death.
 It can include real estate, life insurance, bank accounts, and personal property—like your car.
 A comprehensive estate plan can ensure that your property goes where you want it to go and that your loved ones can jump through as few legal hoops as possible.
 You can also designate guardians for your children and representatives to act for you in financial and medical matters if you cannot act for yourself.
+Many estate plans also include advance medical or healthcare directives through which you can specify the sort of end-of-life treatment you would like to receive.

 A valid will is executed by someone with legal capacity and voluntary intent.
-You will also want to make sure that you spell out who you want to benefit from the will and what specific property you would like them to receive.
+You will also want to make beneficiary designations that spell out who you want to benefit from the will and what specific property you would like them to receive.
 The clearer your will, the more likely your wishes will be followed.
 It would be best if you also considered naming an executor or a person who will follow the will’s instructions.
 If you do not name an executor, the court may appoint one.

 You may want to consider adding a guardianship plan setting forth the care of your minor children.
 This is especially important if you have a specific guardian in mind.
 In the absence of a guardianship plan, the court will generally appoint a family member as guardian, and, of course, the court does not know your children or your family and friends as well as you do.